-The History of Oriental Carpets and the Turks
+The History of Oriental Carpets & the Turks

-Two traditional knots are used.
-The symmetrical Gördes knot, which wraps around two warps, creates a strong, durable carpet.
-The asymmetric Sine knot, tied around a single warp, allows for greater freedom in creating patterns.
+There are two traditional knots in Anatolian rug making: the symmetrical Gördes knot, which ties around two warps and makes for a stronger, more durable carpet; and the asymmetrical Sine knot, which ties around a single warp and allows for greater freedom in pattern-making.

 The Definition of Kilim